docker-archive/classicswarm/docs/scheduler/filter.md

 2014/10/29 00:33:20 Error response from daemon: no resources available to schedule container
 ```

+Each container occupies port `80` on its residing node when the container
+is created and releases the port when the container is deleted.
+A container in `exited`
+state still owns the port.
+If `prickly_engelbart` on `node-1` is stopped but not
+deleted, trying to start another container on `node-1` that requires port `80` would fail
+because port `80` is associated with `prickly_engelbart`.
+To increase running
+instances of nginx, you can either restart `prickly_engelbart`, or start another container
+after deleting `prickly_englbart`.

 #### Node port filter with host networking

 A container running with `--net=host` differs from the default